jasp0894/ICOM4035_P2/P2_840128088/README.txt

 either two ways: by reading the content from a valid file and request the user to enter data or starting with an empty file and request the user to enter all the data.
-Finally, the data is analyzed to determine some characteristics of it.
+Finally, the data is analyzed to determine the frequency and percentage of its tuples.

 The project is a Java coded project which consists of 5 packages.
 The package named p2MainClasses contain the two main classes of the